About the Membership Assistance Program (MAP)

 - Hosting Zone Provincial Playoffs – a member hosting a Zone playoff will be eligible to receive a maximum of $500.
 Receipts for Rawlings Baseballs must be provided in follow-up.

-- Hosting a Provincial Championship – a member hosting a Provincial Championship will be eligible to receive a minimum of $750 and a maximum of $1200. .
+- Hosting a Provincial Championship – a member hosting a Provincial Championship will be eligible to receive a minimum of $250 per team at that Championship.
 Receipts for Rawlings Baseballs must be provided in follow-up.

 - Baseball Sask Grass Root Clinics (Rally Cap & My First Pitch) – members hosting a clinic can apply for a MAP grant to help lower the cost of the camp.

 - Hosting a Rally Cap Program – members starting up a Rally Cap Program can apply for a MAP grant to help lower cost of program.

 - Coaching and Umpire Clinics – members hosting baseball coaching clinics can apply for a MAP grant to help cover the cost of a clinic.

 - Establishing New Team(s) – communities and leagues that experience an increase in the number of registered players and/or teams can apply for MAP funds to help offset the cost of purchasing new equipment and playing more games.

 - Winter Baseball Programs – communities wanting to rent an indoor facility during the winter and needing to purchase proper indoor equipment can apply for MAP.

 - Target Group Initiatives – communities initiating baseball programs that encourage and provide baseball opportunities for more females, First Nation and Aboriginal athletes, Northern communities, and economically disadvantaged will be eligible for MAP funding.